micmejia/bible-dump/NKJV/1 John/1 John 2.md

 And the world is passing away, and the lust of it; but he who does the will of God abides forever. ## Deceptions of the Last Hour

 ###### 18
-Little children, it is the last hour; and as you have heard that the[^d] Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour.
+Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour.

 ###### 19
 They went out from us, but they were not of us; for if they had been of us, they would have continued with us; but _they went out_ that they might be made manifest, that none of them were of us.

 ###### 20
-But you have an anointing from the Holy One, and you[^e] know all things.
+But you have an anointing from the Holy One, and you know all things.

 ###### 21
 I have not written to you because you do not know the truth, but because you know it, and that no lie is of the truth.